free Complete Street design tool, or learn

 Here are the 6-D strategies for managing traffic congestion:

-- Divert – If one corridor is overwhelmed, look for opportunities to improve competing paths and “Divert” some trips away from the struggling corridor.
-This is primarily about improving connectivity and alternative paths.
+- Divert – If one corridor is overwhelmed, look for opportunities to improve competing paths and “Divert” some trips away from the struggling corridor through connectivity and alternative paths.

 - Deduct – People drive because their alternatives are impractical or unattractive.
 Create strategies to help people “Deduct” themselves from vehicular traffic in sensitive areas such as downtowns by improving the experience of alternative modes.
 Then such modes can compete effectively for many trips.